-SHARE CLASS NAME AND ADDRESS OF RECORD OWNER NAME OF BENEFICIAL OWNER & RELATIONSHIP WITH RECORD OWNER CITIZENSHIP NUMBER OF SHARES BENEFICIALLY OWNED % OF TOTAL

-2, Paseo de Roxas Mercedita S. Nolledo, as

-corner Makati Avenue, the non-independent

-Makati City directors of Ayala

-Corporation are

-responsible for the

-strategic decisions that

-fundamentally affect the

-businesses or general

-direction of the

-Corporation vis-à-vis the

-shares held by it

-Common A. SORIANO CORP.
-Mr. Ernest K. Cuyegkeng Filipino $92,945,934^3$ 8.90%

-7F Pacific Star Bldg., EVP and CFO is

-Makati Ave., cor.
-Sen. authorized to direct

-Gil J. Puyat Ext., Makati voting of the shares

-City held by A. Soriano Corp.
+2, Paseo de Roxas corner Makati Avenue, Makati City Consing, and Delfin L. Lazaro, as the non- independent directors of Ayala Corporation are responsible for the strategic decisions that fundamentally affect the businesses or general direction of the Corporation vis-à-vis the shares held by it Common A. SORIANO CORP.
+7F Pacific Star Bldg., Makati Ave., cor.
+Sen. Gil J. Puyat Ext., Makati City Mr. William H. Ottiger President and COO is authorized to direct voting of the shares held by A. Soriano Corp.
+Swiss 93,301,434 2 8.90%